jarint/Fitness-Tracker/README.md

 4. When completed, click the "Stop" button, followed by the "Save" button to save your progress.

 ## Summary & Discussion
+The use cases described in the system walkthroughs cover the major functionalities of our system.
+Not enumerated among these are the various fields for deletion and editing activities.
+See our system demonstration video [here](https://drive.google.com/drive/folders/1sYZt4tW6pRzHfJs1viEhCmewZV8Wurnt?usp=sharing) for more detailed walkthroughs that show the editing/deletion features of each use case.